Conventional and unconventional Dicke models: Multistabilities and nonequilibrium dynamics

 The two nontrivial classes of the solutions, Eqs.~\eqref{eq:ss-Slx-xFo} and~\eqref{eq:ss-Slx-xFi}, have fundamentally different properties.
-The first class corresponds to superradiant states with $x$-ferromagnetic ordering where both $S_{1,x}^{\rm (ss)}$ and $S_{2,x}^{\rm (ss)}$ point in the same direction, while the second class corresponds to exotic superradiant states with $x$-ferrimagnetic ordering where $S_{1,x}^{\rm (ss)}$ and $S_{2,x}^{\rm (ss)}$ point in the opposite directions.
+The first class corresponds to superradiant states with $x$-ferromagnetic ordering where both $S_{1,x}^{\rm (ss)}$ and $S_{2,x}^{\rm (ss)}$ point in the same direction, while the second class corresponds to superradiant states with $x$-ferrimagnetic ordering where $S_{1,x}^{\rm (ss)}$ and $S_{2,x}^{\rm (ss)}$ point in the opposite directions.
 We refer to these superradiant states, respectively, as ``$\pm$xFo-SR'' and ``$\pm$xFi-SR'', corresponding to their asymptotic spin-ordering behaviors at $\lambda\to\infty$; see the table in the right side of Fig.~\ref{fig:ss-pd} for the schematic representation of these states at finite $\lambda$.
-To re-express it plainly, in the $+$xFo-SR ($-$xFo-SR) state both $S_{1,x}^{\rm (ss)}$ and $S_{2,x}^{\rm (ss)}$ have the same plus (minus) $\mathbb{Z}_2$ parity-symmetry sign, while in the +xFi-SR ($-$xFi-SR) state $S_{1,x}^{\rm (ss)}$ has the plus (minus) sign and $S_{2,x}^{\rm (ss)}$ the minus (plus) sign.
 The $\pm$xFi-SR states cross over into $x$-antiferromagnetic superradiant states, ``$\pm$xaF-SR'', for $N_1=N_2$.